Fragrant

 By Quality Grade

-• • Agarwood (Kynam): The highest grade, rich in resin with a unique fragrance.
+• • Agarwood (Kynam): A rare variety with rich resin and a unique fragrance.

 • • Grade 1 Agarwood: Premium quality with high oil content